amandeepsharma28/music-app/README.md

-# music-app
-Rythmic
+# Rythmic
+## React.js, Node.js, Postgres
--Rythmic Music App is a one page application.
+- Rythmic Music App is a one page application.

+- Front end is designed with React.js.

--used Discogs rest APIs to search Artist.
+- used Discogs rest APIs to search Artists.

--create the playlist from the searched artist albums and display the playlist
+- create the playlist from the searched artist albums and display the playlist

--created Restful APIs to interact with the Database
+- created Restful APIs with Node.js to interact with the Postgres Database

-Languages And Technologies Used
--Node.js

--React.js

--Postgres

--HTML5

--CSS3

--JavaScript
+## What I did
+- This projects is built by the team of 3 members

+- Worked on the Back-end

+- Designed the database to store the albums in a playlist.

+- Created the Restful APIs with Node.js to interact with the database.

+## Team
+- Amandeep Sharma

+- Gursharan Kaur

+- Sukhwinder Kaur